mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 # GlobalNPC

 This class allows you to modify and use hooks for all NPCs, including vanilla mobs.
-Create an instance of an overriding class then call Mod.SetGlobalNPC to use this.
+Create an instance of an overriding class then call Mod.AddGlobalNPC to use this.

 ## Properties